MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 <!-- ====================================================================== -->
 ## Setting up your project to show live changes in the extension

-By default, the DevTools extension does not track live changes to the code as you write.
-If you want the browser to automatically refresh when you change a file, set up a live reload environment.
-This requires [Node.js][NodeJS] and [NPM][NPM] on your machine.
+By default, the Microsoft Edge DevTools extension doesn't track live changes to the code as you write.
+If you want the browser to automatically refresh when you change a file, set up a _live reload_ environment, as follows.

-The following example shows a folder of production files on your hard drive called `my-project`.
-Change the file names and locations as needed for your environment.
+This example shows a folder of production files on your hard drive called `my-project`.
+In the following steps, change `my-project` to your folder name, if it is different.

 1. Install Node.js and the `reload` NPM package, as follows:
     1. Download and install [Node.js][NodeJS].